exonum/exonum-doc/src/get-started/test-service.md

 use exonum_crypto::{gen_keypair, PublicKey, SecretKey};
 use exonum_testkit::{txvec, ApiKind, TestKit, TestKitApi, TestKitBuilder};
 use serde_json::json;
-// Imports datatypes used in tests from the crate where the service is defined. use exonum_cryptocurrency::{schema::{CurrencySchema, Wallet},
+// Imports datatypes from the crate where the service is defined. use exonum_cryptocurrency::{
+    schema::{CurrencySchema, Wallet},
     service::CurrencyService,
-                            transactions::{TxCreateWallet, TxTransfer}
+    transactions::{TxCreateWallet, TxTransfer},
 };
 ```